What is Achilles Tendinopathy?

 The symptoms of Achillies tendinopathy vary between individuals and severity but can include:

-- Tender to touch or a thickened area of the tendon
+• Tender or painful to touch or a thickened area of the tendon

 What else could it be?